TAN vs RWA Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11, Player Stats and Pitch Report for Tanzania vs Rwanda 2022, Match 2

 TAN vs RWA match captain and vice-captain choices

-A Anil will bat in the middle order and also complete his quota of overs, making him the safest option for the captaincy.
+M Akayezu will bat in the middle order and also complete his quota of overs, making him the safest option for the captaincy.
 He could also be made the universal captain for all grand league teams.
+He has already smashed 25 runs and picked up three wickets in the last two games.

 I Selemani